estruyf/blog-content/content/posts/2020-01-20-using-cypress-for-end-to-end-testing-your-share-point-solutions.md

 This limitation might not be a problem when you want to test out an already configured web part.
 Application customizers would be fully testable when they do not have a different rendering in edit mode.

-{{< caption "/2020/01/cypress4.png" "Completed SharePoint tests, but without the command bar"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAFCAYAAAB8ZH1oAAAAAklEQVR4AewaftIAAAB6SURBVHXBQQrCMBRF0fvjx4YWEbsKh7oMceACRZfWScWhoKGIkOZJ5nqOnS9XuQVkhgHznJFAEpWZIYQfTkfasCTGhoU7Brg7KSW6rsPMqELfroixoZpzJudMFcobJD7TgyrwxzjcSa8n43Cjcn6QxHa/o1pvekopfAFbBy3NOSninwAAAABJRU5ErkJggg==" "2050" >}}
+{{< caption-new "/uploads/2020/01/cypress4.png" "Completed SharePoint tests, but without the command bar"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAFCAYAAAB8ZH1oAAAAAklEQVR4AewaftIAAAB6SURBVHXBQQrCMBRF0fvjx4YWEbsKh7oMceACRZfWScWhoKGIkOZJ5nqOnS9XuQVkhgHznJFAEpWZIYQfTkfasCTGhoU7Brg7KSW6rsPMqELfroixoZpzJudMFcobJD7TgyrwxzjcSa8n43Cjcn6QxHa/o1pvekopfAFbBy3NOSninwAAAABJRU5ErkJggg==" "2050" >}}

 <blockquote class="important">
 <p><strong>Important</strong>: In order to overcome this limitation, you can check out the following article that I wrote: <a href="https://www.eliostruyf.com/tests-running-iframe-cypress-e2e-tests/" title="How to make your tests believe it isn't running in an iframe during Cypress